 - 66 There are good things that have happened in our building.
-When we requested changes to floors and wallpaper, everything was changed, our garbage doors were done with pushbutton...
+When we requested changes to floors and wallpaper, everything was changed, our garbage doors were done with pushbutton . . .
 We made a petition that all tenants signed, and we submitted it to the management.
-I want to know if you would always have to do a petition to create pressure, or whether the Tenant Rep can just submit a request to management and get the results. - than just principles.
-One issue I raised was when we had someone come to do our garden, was whether we could have benches placed at a different spot, but I don't know who can address that.
+I want to know if you would always have to do a petition to create pressure, or whether the Tenant Rep can just submit a request to management and get the results. ? - 66 Maybe we could see more actions, rather than just principles.
+One issue I raised was when we had someone come to do our garden, was whether we could have benches placed at a different spot, but I don't know who can address that.??